Physician Associate MSc

 Apply for the msc Physician Associate programme

 You can find out more about the entry requirements, fees and financial support, and how to apply on our course listing page.
-Applications for September 2020 to run from Monday, 13 January to Friday 08 May.
+Applications for September 2021 to run from Monday 11th January to Friday 14th May at 5 pm.

 We run open evening events for prospective students.
 You will have the opportunity to meet with our academic staff, chat with some of our current students and visit our award-winning campus.